 The old finish on the top was really rough and needed to be sanded down.
 And then we uncovered the coolest wood grain, so I didn’t want to cover it up with paint!

-I used the orbital sander, first with 80 grit sandpaper and then 220 grit sandpaper.
+I used this orbital sander, first with 80 grit sandpaper and then 220 grit sandpaper.

 How to Mix Powdered Milk Paint